 3. The profit from this farming business is over 80%

 4. There is a good market for coconut products due to the fact that the demand for coconut is high both locally and outside the country.

-5. Coconut plantation permits mixed-cropping and makes the farmer to accomplish something different.
+5. Coconut plantation permits mixed-cropping and makes the farmer accomplish something different.

-6. You can likewise get more cash-flow by preparing coconut into finished products.
-Also, the farming has differed utilizes, this implies it can cover numerous regions as such enjoys a much benefit.
+6. You can likewise get more cash flow by preparing coconut into finished products.
+Also, farming has different utilizes, which implies it can cover numerous regions as such enjoys a lot of benefits.

 Coconut Industry in Nigeria